Psychological Healing

 —1 Corinthians 14:16–19

-Paul is telling us here that if we want to speak in tongues privately, to express simple feelings of thanksgiving or happiness, it can serve our own edification.
+Saint Paul is telling us here that if we want to speak in tongues privately, to express simple feelings of thanksgiving or joy, it might serve our own edification; still, it does nothing to assist the salvation of others.
 If others are present, however, it’s a different matter.
-So again listen to Paul’s counsel:
+So again listen to Saint Paul’s counsel:

 If anyone speaks in a tongue, let it be two or at most three, and each in turn, and one should interpret.
 But if there is no interpreter, the person should keep silent in the church and speak to himself and to God.